-MAY 25TH - PRESENTATION DAY!!
+MAY 23rd - PRESENTATION DAY!!

-Advisor Contract

-(DUE September 30th)
+Advisor Contract (DUE September 21st)

-I have agreed to serve as an advisor for \\\\\\ during his/her Senior Project.

-(Print Student's Full Name)

-I understand that as a Senior Project advisor, I have the following requirements:

-- Approve the student's project after reviewing the Letter of Intent/Proposal - Sign the student's Proposal Form - With the student, fill out the Timeline form for Semesters 1 &2 - If advisees do not meet with you before the appointed times, or are missing required elements, provide Meleina Helmer with their name so they can be invited to Senior Seminar. - Grade advisee's Reflection Paper and Portfolio submit the grade sheet to Meleina Helmer in rm 42 - Once the student's Portfolio and Reflection paper has been graded, fill out the Presentation Request form with the student, and submit it to Meleina Helmer in rm.
-42. - General help and guidance throughout the process - Some other duties you are welcome and encouraged to consider: - Reviewing their Senior Paper - Helping them practice presenting in the Spring
+I have agreed to se erve as an advisor for during his/her Senior Project. - (Print Student's Full Name) I understand that as a Senior Project advisor, I have the following requirements: ▲ Annrove the student's project after reviewing the Proposal • • · · ♦ Sign the st ♦ Sign the student's Proposal • With the student, fill out the Timeline form for Semesters 1 &2 s do not meet with you before the appointed times, or are missing required elements, deleina Helmer with their name so they can be invited to Senior Seminar. • Grade adv 42 isee's Reflection Paper and Portfolio - submit the grade sheet to Meleina Helmer in rm • General he elp and guidance throughout the process ♦ Some other er duties you are welcome and encouraged to consider: ♦ Review wing their Senior Paper ♦ Helpin ng them practice presenting in the Spring Advisor Printed N ame Advisor Signature Date I understand that t as a Senior Project Advisee, I have the following requirements: • Meet with 1 my advisor by the required due dates, and have all necessary documents completed. ♦ Turn in req uired documents my advisor has signed to Mrs. Helmer in rm 42 ♦ Communic ate with my advisor, and make appointments to meet. ♦ Fill out Tin nelines with my advisor Student Signature Date Student Signature Date

-Advisor Printed Name

-Advisor Signature \\\\\ Date \\\\\

-I understand that as a Senior Project Advisee, I have the following requirements:

-• Meet with my advisor by the required due dates, and have all necessary documents completed.

-- Turn in required documents my advisor has signed to Mrs. Helmer in rm 42 - Communicate with my advisor, and make appointments to meet. - Fill out Timelines and the Presentation Request form with my advisor

-Student Signature

-Date \\\\\
+MAKE COPIES OF THIS FORM: 1 FOR ADVISOR, 1 FOR STUDENT - ORIGINAL TO MRS. HELMER RM 42